pascallaliberte/sharpen.page/review.md

 <div class="pitch-solution" markdown="1">

-# <span class="service-slug">review</span> A Professional Review of Your Landing Page or Draft
+# <span class="service-slug">review</span> A Professional Review of Your Landing Page (or of Your Draft)
 {: #details }

 <div class="tagline pitch-solution-tagline pull-up" markdown="1">
 {% include tagline-product.html %}
 </div>

-I offer three options for the /review service.
+I offer three options:

 1. **A private video review** (Paid)
 2. **A public review** (Free)
 3. **A week of edits** (Paid)

-See below for more details on these three options, or read on to get a sense of what you'll be getting.
+[Skip to the details {% include svg/caret-bottom.svg.html %}](#options){: .cta-btn } on these three options, or read on to get a sense of what you'll be getting.

 </div>